 Convenience and comfort are crucial considerations when choosing a small survival knife.

 A drop point blade curves evenly from the handle to the tip.
 This makes it easier to control, so more suited to intricate work like dressing and skinning an animal.
-The wide, curved belly of the blade increases both its versatility and durability.
+The blade’s wide, curved belly increases its versatility and durability.

-Other types of blades, like the Sheepsfoot and Wharncliffe, are less versatile are nevertheless good options for a survival knife, especially if hunting and skinning aren’t on your agenda.
+Other blades, like the Sheepsfoot and Wharncliffe, are less versatile but nevertheless good options for a survival knife, especially if hunting and skinning aren’t on your agenda.

 Most of the knives reviewed here are hollow ground.
 This is a popular grind as it provides a balance of sharpness and strength.
 The thinner edge also makes it an excellent slicing knife, while the flat ground blade of the Benchmade 15017 makes it more of an all-rounder.